What expertise can you expect from AAT tutors? Are they fully qualified?

 If someone has the valid practical experience and has properly swotted up on the AAT syllabus (including the practice activities/progress tests), they will quite possibly be able to provide an equally fast and accurate response.

-The answer above is particularly relevant to those studying the AAT Professional level (Level 4) and more technical subjects.
+The answer above is particularly relevant to those studying the AAT level 4 and more technical subjects.

-At AAT Foundation level (Level 2), the study issues are very different.
+At AAT level 2, the study issues are very different.
 This is not a technical level.
 However, it can take an awful lot of concentration and practice to get to grips with the concepts of double-entry bookkeeping.
 It can seem a complete mystery until one day (or one night) the penny drops and everything clicks into place.

-Your tutor doesn’t need to be ICAEW qualified or be an ICAEW prize winner for this.
-In fact, an ICAEW prize winner is unlikely to be able to explain the principles and concepts of Foundation Bookkeeping as well as someone less academic who has possibly struggled themselves with the topic!
-The tutor who is less academic can often relate better to a student who is struggling with a particular point.
+Your AAT tutor doesn’t need to be ICAEW qualified or be an ICAEW prize winner for this.
+In fact, an ICAEW prize winner is unlikely to be able to explain the principles and concepts of level 2 Bookkeeping as well as someone less academic who has possibly struggled themselves with the topic!
+The AAT tutor who is less academic can often relate better to a student who is struggling with a particular point.

-What you DO want at all times, is a tutor that:
+What you DO want at all times, is an AAT tutor that:

 - Knows the syllabus and the requirements of the AAT exams